theoddora/Interview_Prep/System Design/01_Communication.md

 might have no control over.

 There are two types of changes that can break compatibility, one at the endpoint level and another at the message level.
 For example, if we were to change the /products endpoint to /new-products, it would obviously break clients that haven’t been updated to support the new endpoint.
-The same applies when making a previ- ously optional query parameter mandatory.
+The same applies when making a previously optional query parameter mandatory.

 Changing the schema of request or response messages in a backward-incompatible way can also wreak havoc.
 For example, changing the type of the category property in the Product schema from string to number is a breaking change that would cause the old deserialization logic to blow up in clients.
-Similar arguments16 can be made for messages represented with other serialization formats, like Protocol Buffers.
+Similar arguments can be made for messages represented with other serialization formats, like Protocol Buffers.

-REST APIs should be versioned to support breaking changes, e.g., by prefixing a version number in the URLs (/v1/products/).
+REST APIs should be versioned to support breaking changes, e.g., by prefixing a version number in the URLs (*/v1/products/*).
 However, as a general rule of thumb, APIs should evolve in a backward-compatible way unless there is a very good reason.
 Although backward-compatible APIs tend not to be particularly